01spirit/prometheus/tsdb/docs/bstream.md

 ## Delta-of-delta encoding for timestamps

 We need to be able to encode and decode dod's for timestamps, which can be positive, zero, or negative.
-Note that int64's are implemented as [2's complement](https://en.wikipedia.org/wiki/Two%27s_complement)
+Note that int64's are implemented as [2's complement](https://en.wikipedia.org/wiki/Two%27s_complement) （二进制补码）

 and look like: